 Research into debilitating eye conditions such as keratoconus has advanced at such a pace over the past few years that the drastic solution of a corneal transplant can now be avoided for many patients.
-Two highly sophisticated treatments that AVC offers to correct keratoconus, collagen cross-linking and INTACS, involve a simple half hour procedure at the most with cross-linking being completely non-invasive.
+Two highly sophisticated treatments that AVC offers to correct this condition include: collagen cross-linking and INTACS.
+These involve a simple half hour procedure at the most with cross-linking being completely non-invasive.

 What is Keratoconus?